tuvus/iowa-systems/README.md

 #### Simulating Plants
 Plants are simulated by accumulating growth from the sun according to how much sun it gathers.
 Once they reach a certain growth they can grow their awns, which then spread their seeds around.
-Plants can be eaten by bunnies.
+Plants can be eaten by rabbits but thier seeds can't.
+When a plants stem is fully eaten it dies off.

 Note: Plants are not affected by bottom-up regulation.
 Meaning they don't really compete for resources and will scale infinitely.